Ms Joanne Shoebridge, BSc.(Hons), DipMgmt.(Open), M.A.

 Diploma in Management Studies (PG), The Open University Business School, 2000.

-The aim of this thesis is the reconstruction of Early Historic networks of communication in South Asia and beyond using image analysis techniques.
-These techniques (which are specifically developed for this research) are applied to the ceramics Arikamedu Type 1 (often called Rouletted Ware) and Arikamedu Type 10.
-The secondary aim of this thesis is to identify stylistic variances across the chronological and geographical boundaries of this research.
+The aim of this thesis is the reconstruction of Early Historic networks in South Asia and beyond.
+The methodology engaged focusses on image analysis techniques being applied to two South Asian ceramics, Arikamedu Type 1 (also referred to as Rouletted Ware) and Arikamedu Type 10.
+The secondary aim of this thesis is to identify and investigate stylistic variances across these ceramics within the spatial and temporal boundaries of this research.

 Shoebridge, J. (forthcoming) Far and wide across the Indian Ocean: An analytical investigation into distribution networks across the Indian Ocean and beyond.
 In South Asian Archaeology 2014: proceedings of the 22nd International Conference of the European Association of South Asian Archaeologists.